rightjs/rightjs-docs/docs/en/docs/dom/element.md

     update(mixed content) -> Element self

-Replaces the current element's internal structure with the given content
+Replaces the internal structure of the element with the given content.

 __NOTE__: All scripts will be evaluated _after_ the update.